 Purpose & Goals

-MNCITLA’s purpose is to support Minnesota county IT leaders through collaborative communication between counties, state departments and other public sector organizations.
-We do this, in part, by sharing information, best practices, policies, and procedures between counties to further efficiencies.
-As an organization, our goal is to act as a unified point of contact with the State of Minnesota and other public sector organizations for information technology related issues and disseminate information to all members.
+MNCITLA’s purpose is to support Minnesota county IT leaders through collaboration between counties, state agencies and other public sector organizations.
+We do this, in part, by sharing experiences, policies, and best practices between counties to further efficiencies.
+As an association, we act as a unified point of contact for the State of Minnesota and other public sector organizations regarding county IT issues as we advocate for our membership.
 Our association is currently working to:

 - Promote best practices in county data/records retention policies.